(FEIE Updated to $120,000 for 2023)

-Or, you may move your company to Panama permanently to reduce your taxes and have a better lifestyle.
+You may want to permanently move your company to Panama to reduce your taxes and have a better lifestyle.

-If you’re working from home, why bother to continue to live close to the office?
+If you’re working from home, why continue living close to the office?
 Or close to the city?
 Or the same state?
 Or even the same country?

 You could live anywhere!

-You may be able to significantly reduce your cost of housing by moving to Panama, even if it’s just for a year or two.
-You can get a nice furnished two-bedroom condo facing the Pacific Ocean in Coronado for about $1500 a month.
-Imagine waking up every morning to take a walk on the beach before you start your workday.
+You may be able to significantly reduce your housing costs by moving to Panama, even if it’s just for a year or two.
+You can get a nice furnished two-bedroom condo facing the Pacific Ocean in Coronado for about $1200 a month.
+Imagine waking up every morning to walk on the beach before you start your workday.

-Or you could live on Balboa Avenue in Panama City with an Oceanview for about $1000 a month for a furnished apartment.
+Or you could live on Balboa Avenue in Panama City with an ocean view for a furnished apartment for about $1200 a month.
 There is so much to see and do in Panama City.
-You’ll find plenty of others who are working from home in the City, too and they have frequent get-togethers.
+You’ll find plenty of others working from home in the City, too, and they have frequent get-togethers.

-If you prefer cooler Spring-like weather where you don’t need an air conditioner, you could live in Boquete, surrounded by spectacular mountains ideal for hiking, for about $700 a month for a furnished two-bedroom house.
-When Panama opens up the economy more, there will be plenty of social activities, including live music at multiple venues.
-From Boquete, you’re only about 90 minutes to some of the best beaches and fishing in Panama!
+If you prefer cooler Spring-like weather where you don’t need an air conditioner, you could live in Boquete, surrounded by spectacular mountains ideal for hiking, for about $800 a month for a furnished two-bedroom house.

 If you love the beach, surfing, and diving, you may want to try living on the Caribbean side of Panama in Bocas del Toro.
 It has a bohemian vibe.
 Recently, I’ve seen cute furnished two-bedroom houses close to the beach for about $600 a month.